Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 And now let's think of what normal markets do.
 If our demand and price go extremely high the suppliers would have an incentive to produce more.
 But in blockchains that's not directly possible.
 More miners often don't mean more blockspace but MORE SECURE blockspace.
+That means a better quality blockspace.

 So the supply is often fixed and the demand is fluctuating.
 This is often the cause for the very volatile fee market.